yoyotone/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

   ASN.1 spec.

 - A **Sub-Protocol** is a protocol which isn't defined by BTP and is carried in the protocol data (see below).
+The first one is the primary sub-protocol, subsequent entries are secondary sub-protocols.

 - A **BTP Connection** is a websocket connection over which BTP packets are sent.
-Websockets are used because they provide message framing and allow BTP to use HTTP requests for authentication.
+Websockets (as opposed to raw TLS sockets) are used because they provide message framing and can be used from the browser.

 - **BTP Packets** are the protocol data units described in this document.
 They are formally defined in the [BTP ASN.1 spec](https://github.com/interledger/rfcs/blob/master/asn1/BilateralTransferProtocol.asn).